cecmahumane/ecommerce-api-using-tdd/README.md

 REACT_APP_ORIGIN=http://localhost:5000
 ```

 Secondly to connect to your PostgreSQL Database you will then want to create another .env file inside the server folder.
-The .env file should contain the following environment variables in this format, but please note that where (*) are used represent your own unique PostgreSQL databse credentials:
+The .env file should contain the following environment variables in this format, but please note that where (*) are used represent your own unique PostgreSQL database credentials:

 ```
 USER=*****